Highlevelcollector/OptiDrive-FedX/README.md

 This project addresses the critical challenges in logistics and transportation by optimizing vehicle routes to ensure timely deliveries while minimizing environmental impact.
 The solution leverages real-time data and advanced analytics to provide efficient, sustainable, and user-friendly routing options.

-Problem Statement

-FedEx aims to develop an advanced dynamic routing system that integrates real-time traffic, weather, and vehicle data to recommend the most efficient routes.
-Additionally, the system estimates vehicle emissions for each route to help reduce the company's carbon footprint.

 Objectives

 Build a Python-based dynamic routing system using real-time data from multiple APIs.